Queens Jewish Center

-The Queens Jewish Center, also known as Queens Jewish Center and Talmud Torah or QJC, is an Orthodox synagogue in Forest Hills, Queens, New York known for its significant contributions to the Jewish community.
+The Queens Jewish Center, also known as Queens Jewish Center and Talmud Torah or QJC, is an Orthodox synagogue in Forest Hills, Queens, New York City, New York, United States.

 The synagogue was established by a dozen families in 1943 to serve the growing central Queens Jewish community.
 The current spiritual leader is Rabbi Judah Kerbel.
+Queens Jewish Center has services every day of the week, including holidays.

-Organization Affiliations
+Organization affiliations

-The Queens Jewish Center is a member of the following Jewish organizations:
+The Queens Jewish Center is a member of the Orthodox Union, the Queens Jewish Community Council, and the Vaad Harabonim of Queens.